AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/dropbox-modules.md

 ### Image referenced via a shared link does not render {#image-referenced-via-a-shared-link-does-not-render}

-The URL returned by the Dropbox > Create a shared link does not link directly to an image, but to a Dropbox page.
+The URL returned by the [!UICONTROL Dropbox] >[!UICONTROL Create a shared link] does not link directly to an image, but to a Dropbox page.
 To force the image to download, replace the trailing `?dl=0` with `?dl=1`.
 To force the image to render (for example, in a Web browser or in Facebook Messenger), append `&raw=1` to the URL.

-If you need to get the direct or raw link of your image for your website or for other Workfront Fusion modules, you must modify the initial shared URL in the following way:
+If you need to get the direct or raw link of your image for your website or for other [!DNL Workfront Fusion] modules, you must modify the initial shared URL in the following way:

 Original URL: